The Playhouse Theatre, Hulme

 In 1991 the Theatre changed its name yet again, this time to the Nia Centre, and converted internally for mid size touring productions but the stage depth was made smaller,the site lines were compromised and the venture failed.
 The Theatre closed in 2000.
 The Hulme Playhouse is Grade II Listed.
 It is now in regular use as a Church (6 / 2013)

 There are moves to restore the Hulme Hippodrome but it sure looks in poor condition at the moment

-Playhouse auditorium 11 / 2013 and the yet to be restored changing rooms - the water came up to the height of the mirrors !
+Playhouse auditorium 11 / 2013 and the now restored changing rooms - the water came up to the height of the mirrors !